Patient Education Sheet Library

 Treatment Given by Infusion Treatment Given by Injection Treatment Taken by MouthDownloads:

-The combination of lenalidomide and rituximab (R2) is used for follicular lymphoma or marginal zone…
+The combination of zanubrutinib and obinutuzumab is used for follicular lymphoma (FL).

 Treatment Given by Infusion Treatment Given by Injection Treatment Taken by MouthDownloads:

-The combination of decitabine and venetoclax is used for acute myeloid leukemia (AML).
+The combination of vemurafenib and obinutuzumab is used for hairy cell leukemia (HCL).

 Treatment Given by Infusion Treatment Taken by MouthDownloads:

-The combination of epcoritamab and R2 (lenalidomide and rituximab) is used for follicular lymphoma.
+The combination of vemurafenib and rituximab is used for hairy cell leukemia (HCL).

 Treatment Given by Infusion Treatment Given by Injection Treatment Taken by MouthDownloads:

-The combination of azacitidine and venetoclax is used for acute myeloid leukemia (AML).
+The combination of acalabrutinib and rituximab is used for mantle cell lymphoma (MCL).

 Treatment Given by Infusion Treatment Given by Injection Treatment Taken by MouthDownloads: